Sapporo Olympic Museum 札幌オリンピックミュージアム

 Learn about Sapporo's history in winter sports

-The Sapporo Winter Sports Museum sits at the base of Okurayama Ski Jump Stadium , a Winter Olympic Games venue with an expansive view of downtown Sapporo.
+The Sapporo Olympic Museum sits at the base of Okurayama Ski Jump Stadium , a Winter Olympic Games venue with an expansive view of downtown Sapporo.
 The museum is designed to expand your knowledge of winter sports and give you the thrill of participating in various winter sports events.

 The exhibits at the museum are all about Sapporo's Olympic connection, athletes and history.
 They cover the Olympics as well as the other events Sapporo has hosted, like the Universiade Winter Games and Nordic Ski Championships.
 The displays include information about winter sports history, historical documents, and actual gear used by the athletes.

-From the museum, you can take a ski lift to the Okurayama Observatory and Miyanomori Jump Stadium, which were ski jumps built for the 1972 Olympics.
-They offer panoramic views of the city below as well as Sapporo Dome, the Ishikari plain and Ishikari Harbor.
+From the museum, you can take a ski lift to the Okurayama Observatory which was a ski jump built for the 1972 Olympics.
+It offers panoramic views of the city below as well as Sapporo Dome, the Ishikari plain and Ishikari Harbor.

 Virtual Olympic training and lunch